cityofaustin/Residential-Permitting/_projects/deck.md

 If your uncovered deck has drainage spaces between the deck boards and is located over a pervious surface, your deck should not cover more than 50% of the horizontal area.
 Impervious cover restrictions are in place to prevent flooding.

+*Impervious Cover Definition: The total area of human made surfaces of a property that prevents water from being absorbed into the ground.*

 ### Do I need a permit?

 #### Building Permits